PORON® Cellular Urethane, PORON® Foam Material

 How To Order PORON

 Stockwell Elastomerics sells PORON foam as pre-cut parts or uncut sheets / rolls; 3M and Adchem adhesive backings are readily available.
 Most PORON parts manufactured by Stockwell Elastomerics have peel and stick backings to aid in processing and reduce assembly time.
-If assistance is needed with selecting which PORON product to use, Stockwell Elastomerics' Applications Engineers can provide assistance.
+For assistance with selecting which PORON product to use, contact Stockwell Elastomerics' Applications Engineers.

 Contact Stockwell Elastomerics, a Leading PORON Supplier and Rogers Corp Preferred Converter